pflanze/functional-shell/README.md

   does not help either: `local` still clobbers the exception here.
 Bash is just that bad.
-(Of course this has nothing to do with *functional-shell* or functional programming; it's just that any sane programming language would not ignore errors, so we'll want to carry over that expectation here, too.)
+(Of course this has nothing to do with *functional-shell* or functional programming; it's just that if you have an expectation of safety, you don't want programs to continue after running into unhandled errors.)

 * The above actually clobbers exceptions happening in `nullP`.
 This could be remedied by changing predicates to return booleans via